Ofomn/Data_Visualisation_Project/README.md

 ---

-## The following steps will be taken to for in this project:
+## Scop and Method:
-- Cleansing data using power query
+- Checking for 'Nulls' in the dataset using phyton.
 - Creating columns and measures
 - Creating visuals